adminFixIt/DeveloperAssessment/README.md

 You are tasked with building a simple web application that mimicks the FixIt Service Pros web app.
 You are to build an App that will allow a client to book a service job and then after the job is booked they are able to view their booked job in a user friendly format.

 Your app must do the following:
-- Allow a customer to select a service type that includes an hourly price (e.g. Plumbing, Eletrical, etc) -> See sample data below
+- Allow a customer to select a service type that includes an hourly price (e.g. Plumbing, Eletrical, etc) -> **See sample data below**
 - Save the customer's detail and service category
-- Load the customer's job after is has been submitted to the application
+- Load the customer's job after it has been submitted to the application
 - Appropriate validation for the submission

 ### Platform Choice